pwright/dendron-test/vault/entityTypes.vhostUserGroupSettings.attributes.maxSessions.description.md

 ---
-id: auto-178da817f796cf48f
+id: auto-178daf6ca7f799773
 title: 'entityTypes.vhostUserGroupSettings.attributes.maxSessions.description'
 desc: ''
-updated: 1618573623161
+updated: 1618581310079
-created: 1618573623161
+created: 1618581310079
 ---
 # entityTypes.vhostUserGroupSettings.attributes.maxSessions.description

 The maximum number of sessions that may be created on this connection.
-Non-zero policy values overwrite values specified for a listener object (AMQP Open
+Non-zero policy values overwrite values specified for a listener object (AMQP Open, channel-max).